pbca26/hw-kmd-wallet/README.md

 - If you're using Ledger Nano S firmware below 1.6 you can chose either U2F or WEBUSB
 - If you're using Ledger Nano X on Windows please select U2F mode for it to work properly

+## My Ledger Nano S (firmware v1.6) is not detected in browser
+Exit Komodo app on your device, grant browser permission to access Ledger, open Komodo app again then try to interact with the page again.
+This usually happens when you're trying to link your device for the first time.
+After the authorization procedure is done browser should detect the device automatically next time you connect it.

 ## Ledger on Linux
 Add udev rules
 `wget -q -O - https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash`